 Long-term Arsenic exposure produces skin signals as the first symptoms of poisoning.
-These can be pigmentation changes, skin lesions, and hyperkeratosis, which is a skin thickening condition where hard patches are formed on the palms and soles of the feet.
+These can be pigmentation changes, skin lesions, and hyperkeratosis, a skin thickening condition where hard patches are formed on the palms and soles of the feet.
 Also, all arsenic compounds are considered carcinogenic agents.
-It is considered that a time exposure of approximately five years could lead to skin cancer, as well as bladder and lung cancer.
+It is believed that a time exposure of approximately five years could lead to skin cancer, as well as bladder and lung cancer.
 Other adverse effects associated with long-term Arsenic exposure are development defects, diabetes, pulmonary and cardiovascular diseases.

 Water with Arsenic under Natural Conditions

 Some regions of Earth are more susceptible than others to arsenic contamination due to their soils’ rock formation.
 In such locations, Arsenic poisoning is commonly called Endemic Regional Chronic Hydroarsenicism or, by its acronym in Spanish, HACRE.
 Pakistan, Argentina, Chile, and Nepal are examples of these regions, with Bangladesh being the most dramatic case.